kulaone/aurora_ring/README.md

 # Aurora Ring

-> An led ring alerts system of when the aurora might be visible from the UK
+> A LED ring alerts system of when the aurora might be visible from the UK

 Base on API by [AuroraWatch UK][1]